If you’re fed up with being a doormat for your clients, then get some business boundaries in this episode.

-I would love for you, in 2023, to feel like you’re taking charge of the sales and client process.
-You need to lead this as much as possible.
-And while you’re a partner in your conversations with clients and prospects, you first need to honour your boundaries.
+I would love for you to feel like you’re taking charge of the sales and client process this year.
+While you’re a partner in your conversations with clients and prospects, you first need to honour your boundaries.
 Of course, we need to make sure things are fair on both sides.
 There is nothing worse than ego where “it is my way or the highway”, so we don’t need to lean into this kind of negative energy but I do believe that you need to set boundaries that are right for you in your business.

 You may know that I specialise in building market leading businesses, helping you articulate what you do and craft a USP that stands out above the rest.
-One of the biggest surprise cherries on the cake that my clients experience, is that I can help them take charge of the client management process.
-Then you don’t feel like you’re winging it all the time.
-You feel in control, you feel good and confident.
-And you don’t feel like you’re muddling your way through the process.
+One of the biggest surprise cherries on the cake is that I can help my clients take charge of the client management process.
+Then you feel in control, you feel good and confident.
+You don’t feel like you’re muddling your way through the process.

 If you want this kind of support and to build a market leading business, get in touch.
 Either email me firstname.lastname@example.org or book a no pressure Clarity Call.